maptube/PyQUANT3/README.md

 # PyQUANT3
 Python version of QUANT3 for DAFNI SCQUAIR Project

+# INSTALLATION
+Run the following to install the matrices in the model-runs dir from the store on the OSF.IO site:

+cd scripts
+python install.py

+This will check whether existing files are present and only download if they are missing.
+This is the automated version of the desctiption in the next section "File Inputs (Manual version)" which explains what the script does at a lower level.

-# File Inputs
+# File Inputs (Manual version)
-The matrices need to be downloaded from here: https://osf.io/x2gbn/ These are put in a directory called model-runs
+The matrices need to be downloaded from here: https://osf.io/x2gbn/ (if not already installed using install.py) These are put in a directory called model-runs
 On the DAFNI system, this will be /data/inputs/model-runs with the matrices supplied by the model runner system on DAFNI.
 When running locally, the directory is hard coded in pyquant3.py (todo: this needs to be changed).